muchimi/JoystickGremlinEx/README.md

 # Map to mouse EX plugin

-This plugin is identical to the Map to Mouse plugin but adds a wiggle function.
+This plugin is identical to the Map to Mouse plugin but adds a wiggle function, easy execute on release and button hold functionality.
 When wiggle is enabled, the mouse will move slightly by itself every 10 to 40 seconds and move back.
 It will do that until wiggle mode is turned off.

 The purpose of wiggle is to keep an application alive.
 Wiggle is turned on/off separately for remote/local clients.